 View Before and After Photos

 Before you select a surgeon, you should look at before and after photos to get an idea of realistic results.
 Plastic surgeons are always happy to give you a chance to browse their “brag books” of happy clients, but truly great plastic surgeons will take the time to show you before and after photos that are representative of your case.
 This process will also help you decide if the surgeon you have consulted with is right for you.
 If you like their work, if you are comfortable in their office, and if they have answered your questions to your satisfaction, they will likely provide you with the results you are seeking and the experience you desire.
-If you like their work but are uncomfortable with their bedside manner, it is important to seek out a surgeon that can provide you with both results and a positive experience.
+If you like their work but are uncomfortable with their bedside manner, it is important to seek out a surgeon that can provide you with both great results and positive experience.

 Choosing breast augmentation surgery is a big decision, one fraught with considerations that are not as simple as saying, “I want to be a full C-cup.”
 While details such as the type of implant, date of surgery, and recovery time are decisions that can be largely dictated by your surgeon, your breast size is a matter of personal consideration and consultation with a professional.
 Take the time to think about your current exercise routine and breast size and take advantage of the chance to try on different breast sizes.
 You might be surprised to find that what you thought you wanted and what you really want are two different things.